Executive Branch

 The Executive Board collectively works to implement the platform points of the Executive Alliance.
 Each board member oversees a staff that supports them in carrying out duties that improve the overall function and impact of the executive branch.

 The Chief of Staff is responsible for overseeing the work, functions and progress of the UT Student Government Executive Branch.
-This includes providing necessary input as the chief advisor to the Student Body President and Vice President, allocating resources to agency co-directors so that they may host events and initiatives and ensuring the Student Government Executive Board is held to a higher standard as they complete work that will directly influence the broader student body on campus.
+This includes providing necessary input as the chief advisor to the Student Body President and Vice President and ensuring the Student Government Executive Board is held to a higher standard as they complete work that will directly influence the broader student body on campus.

 Chief of Staff Team